29th Annual Deadwood Jam Outdoor Music Festival

 The Jam’s always been a premiere outdoor music festival in the region, and this year it will be on display for all at no charge.
-In line with other Deadwood music events, the Jam will be held in downtown Deadwood, with plans for it to open Outlaw Square, Deadwood’s newest gathering space which is currently being constructed.
-In case of construction delays, the Jam will be held on Deadwood’s Main Street.
-Bill Pearson, Deadwood Jam Chairman, said the venue change and free ticket pricing has appealed to the Jam faithful.
+In line with other Deadwood music events, the Jam will be held on Deadwood’s Main Street.
+Bill Pearson, Deadwood Jam Chairman, says the venue change and free ticket pricing has appealed to the Jam faithful.

 “We’ve always offered a festival atmosphere with an eclectic selection of musical genres, and now we can bring the show to all who want to attend, all in the heart of Historic Deadwood,” Pearson said.
 “There’s very few locations that can match it.”

 The 29th Annual Deadwood Jam will kick off on Thursday, September 12 with the annual Art and Jam Auction fundraiser at Jacob’s Art Gallery on Main Street.
 Attendees will enjoy light hors d’oeuvres while they bid on an array of art, from sculptures to paintings and photography by local Black Hills artists.
 The live auction begins at 5 p.m.
 A silent auction will coincide, and will continue through Saturday, when the highest bidders will be announced from the main stage.